steinbrennerlab/steinbrennerlab.github.io/_people/steinbrenner.md

 ## Projects

 I am fascinated by the plant immune system and its unique challenges.
 Plants face would-be parasitism from arthropods, bacteria, viruses, fungi/oomycetes, nematodes etc, but the vast majority of interactions instead lead to a successful immune response.
 Receptors are germline encoded and form a finite repertoire; how do plants recognize a limitless variety of threats?
-Specialized defense responses can be mutually antagonistic; how does resistance activate against to different pest classes (e.g. chewing herbivory/necrotrophy vs piercing herbivory/biotrophy).
+Specialized defense responses can be mutually antagonistic; how does resistance activate against different pest classes (e.g. chewing herbivory/necrotrophy vs piercing herbivory/biotrophy)?
 Receptors and their concordant responses are often limited to certain plant clades; how do these new recognition capacities evolve?

 In free time I'm a runner, hiker, baseball fan, and amateur home cook